akgarg0472/url-shortener-apigateway/README.md

 - Configurable via environment variables for logging, server behavior, and routing.
 - Docker container support for easy deployment in containerized environments.
 - Supports scalable and flexible routing for backend services like URL shortening and analytics.
+- Rate Limiting: Built-in support for rate limiting, either in-memory or via Redis, to control traffic and prevent abuse of the URL shortening services.

 ## Prerequisites